ArekMaslany/Number-Painting/README.md

 # Number-Painting
+Written in C#.
 Painting application that creates patterns and art, based on the numbers you feed into it.